Craft and heritage

 Visual examination

-Tilting the glass against a white background reveals viscosity and indicates alcoholic strength through the legs.
+Tilting the Snifter against a white background reveals viscosity and indicates alcoholic strength through the legs.

 Olfactory assessment

-Approaching the nose gently allows volatile aromas to rise without overwhelming the senses with ethanol burn.
+Approaching the nose gently allows volatile esters to rise without overwhelming the senses with ethanol burn.

 Palate exploration

-Holding the liquid on the tongue warms it, releasing secondary flavors of fruit, spice, or wood.
+Holding the liquid on the tongue warms it, releasing secondary flavors of stone fruit and oak.

 The Finish

-Evaluating the lingering sensations after swallowing helps determine the complexity and quality of the distillation.
+Evaluating lingering sensations after swallowing helps determine the complexity of the quality spirit distillation.

 Retro-olfaction

-Exhaling gently through the nose while tasting amplifies subtle botanical and earthy notes hidden initially.
+Exhaling gently through the nose while tasting amplifies subtle botanical gin notes hidden initially.

 Water addition

-A few drops of room-temperature water break surface tension, unlocking tightly bound hydrophobic aroma compounds.
+A few drops of mineral water break surface tension, unlocking tightly bound hydrophobic aroma compounds.

 Whisky regions and terroir influence

-Grain selection and water sources provide the foundational canvas for brown spirits, but the environment exerts the final influence.
-Coastal warehouses introduce saline notes through permeable casks, while highland storage encourages floral retention.
-The char level of the barrel acts as a filter, removing impurities while adding structural tannins that define the final character.
+Mash bills and water sources provide the canvas for aged spirits, but environment exerts final influence.
+Coastal ricks introduce saline notes through permeable casks, while highland storage encourages floral retention.
+Barrel char levels act as filters, removing impurities while adding structural tannins defining the dram's character.

 Single malt focus